 Asset management software should support this process - making it faster, easier and more transparent.
 The best AM software available will only deliver value if there is a strong underlying asset management framework.

 Collecting and maintaining asset data is what fuels the asset management process.
-An effective technology solution will help organizations manage this data – having the technology specifically configured to the business needs.
+An effective technology solution will help organisations manage this data – having the technology specifically configured to the business needs.

 For example, a customer of SPM Assets maintains residential healthcare locations across Australia.
 A traditional condition assessment would require visiting literally hundreds of rooms to describe the components that make up a facility.